 - The Border Management and Visa Instrument (e.g. in the area of reception activities upon first arrival) and the Internal Security Fund (e.g. in the area of smuggling of migrants and trafficking in human beings); - The European Regional Development Fund and the European Social Fund Plus.
-The AMIF supports measures tailored to the needs of third-country nationals generally implemented in the early stages of integration and horizontal actions supporting Member States' capacities in the field of integration.
-These measures can for example relate to education, employment, housing, social, health and child care.
-The European Regional Development Fund and the European Social Fund Plus support interventions for third-country nationals with a longer-term impact in access to inclusive non-segregated mainstream services in education, employment, housing, social, health and child care;
+The AMIF supports measures tailored to the needs of third-country nationals generally implemented in the early stages of integration and horizontal actions supporting

-2 COM/2020/609 final.
+COM/2020/609 final.
 23.9.2020.

 Regulation (EU) 2021/1147 of the European Parliament and of the Council of 7 July 2021 establishing the Asylum, Migration and Integration Fund (OJ L 251, 15.7.2021, p.
-1).
+1, ELI: http://data.europa.eu/eli/reg/2021/1147/oj).